 - Receive a prescription without a required in-office visit

 Behavioral health is a key element of whole person care.
 It underlies overall health in many ways, and employees with behavioral health support experience improved mental, emotional, social, and even physical health.
 Yet, employees are often reluctant to seek this form of care.

 The Vera APC model combines behavioral health with primary care.
 With the added option to participate virtually, barriers that would ordinarily prevent employees from accessing this type of care are removed, creating happier and more productive work environments.

 Humanizing the virtual care experience

-One of the benefits of virtual care at Vera is that it exists within the primary care model.
-Patients build relationships with their providers and each provider develops a deeper understanding of the people they’re helping.
+One of the benefits of virtual care is that it is deeply integrated within the APC model to make healthcare more accessible to employee populations.
+Patients build relationships with their providers, and each provider develops a deeper understanding of the people they’re helping, including social determinants of health.
 Relationships that began within a virtual format can also expand to in-person appointments when necessary.

-Telemedicine companies sometimes take a different approach.
-Patients might meet with one provider one day and another at their next appointment.
-At Vera, we’ve integrated virtual care into primary care to provide continuity and establish an ongoing relationship between a patient and a single provider.
-This allows for a more personalized experience and better quality of care.
+Telemedicine companies sometimes fall short by taking a different approach.
+Patients might meet with one provider one day and another the next.
+The Vera APC model provides continuity and establishes all-important, ongoing relationships between patients and their providers.
+This allows for a more personalized experience, better quality of care, and even a reduced total cost of care.

 We’re committed to ensuring your employees get the support they need to improve their health outcomes, when and where they need it.